Abibubble/noffle-my-needs/README.md

 * Update a Noffle.
 * Create and Delete a profile.
 * Create, Edit and Delete a Noffle for admin users only.
-* Edit admin rights and delete a user for admin users only.
+* Edit admin rights and edit or delete a user for admin users only.
 * Confirm to delete modal.
 * Auto-updating copyright year.